DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick.md

 ## Week 3: balancing exposition, repetition, practice and retrieval

 There are no self-study materials this week.
-Instead, your school’s induction lead should arrange a training session on this topic.
+Instead, your school's induction lead should arrange a training session on this topic.

 Duration: 75 minutes.

 ### Mentors

 There are no materials for this topic.
-Instead, your school’s induction lead should arrange a training session on this topic with you and the ECT.
+Instead, your school's induction lead should arrange a training session on this topic with you and the ECT.

 ## Week 4: putting it into practice

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
 - catch up with your mentor